MineralsCloud/qha/README.md

-# `qha`: Powerful Python toolkit for quasi-harmonic approximation
+# qha: A Powerful Python toolkit for quasi-harmonic approximation

 [TOC]